Troubleshoot Always On Availability Groups Configuration (SQL Server)

 This section discusses the possible causes and resolution of a failure to join secondary databases to the availability group because the connection to the primary replica is not active.
 This is the full error message:

-Check whether the network service account has connect permission to the endpoint.
+- Check whether the network service account has CONNECT permission to the endpoint.

 Read-Only Routing is Not Working Correctly

 Ensure that you have set up read-only routing by following Configure read-only routing document.

 The client application must use a client providers that support